-Many millennials and young families are leaving urban centers like New York City and the San Francisco Bay Area for the suburbs and smaller outposts.
-Thirty-nine percent of respondents to an April Harris Poll study said they were considering moving to a less densely populated place.
-Of those, 18- to 34-year-olds were the most likely to report leaving.
+Many millennials and young families have left urban centers like New York City and the San Francisco Bay Area for the suburbs and smaller outposts.
 The following sources explore this trend and the likelihood of its continuing.

 Accelerating the Trend

 Even before COVID-19’s rapid outbreak in American cities, many were already considering leaving.
 Business Insider, Suburban Jungle, which helps match people with suburbs, says it has seen a fourfold increase in clientele compared to last year.
 Departure from cities, especially among 20- and 30-somethings, was already increasing in New York City, San Francisco, Los Angeles, Boston, and Washington, D.C., according to census data.
 Meanwhile, smaller cities like Nashville, Tennessee, and Austin, Dallas, and San Antonio, Texas, have been seeing influxes from the same age group.